MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

    > [!NOTE]
    > Only a Global Admin can add a new billing account.

 1. Verify that the correct billing profile is selected.
 If you don't already have one, select **Add new**.
-You have the option to pay with a credit card, debit card, or with [invoice billing](#invoice-billing).
+You can pay with a credit card, debit card, or with [invoice billing](#invoice-billing).
 The billing profile also lets you add a purchase order number to identify your order later.
 For more information on billing profiles, see [Understand billing profiles](/microsoft-365/commerce/billing-and-payments/manage-billing-profiles).

 1. Check that the correct billing profile is selected.
 If you don't already have one, add a new one by selecting **Add new**.
 You can pay with a credit card, debit card, or with [invoice billing](#invoice-billing).
 The billing profile also lets you add a purchase order number to identify your order later.
 For more information on billing profiles, see [Understand billing profiles](/microsoft-365/commerce/billing-and-payments/manage-billing-profiles).